saczmateusz/advent-of-code-2019/README.md

 # [🎄 Advent of Code 🎄](https://adventofcode.com/)
-Advent Of Code 2019 Solutions in Javascript using Node.js server
+Advent Of Code 2019 Solutions in Javascript using Node.js

 ## :santa: Prerequisites